SecureCRDT/SecureCRDT/README.md

 Secondly, initiate a CRDT client.
 This client provides an HTTP server that our [benchmark implementation](https://github.com/SecureCRDT/Benchmark) uses to measure the performance of the SecureCRDT system.

 The client can be initiated by specifying which CRDT replica will be used.
-Replace $CRDT with one of the following types:
+Replace the placeholder variable `$CRDT with one of the following types:

 - register
 - gcounter